erlete/aerotech-programming-course/README.md

 **Suggestions over the contents of this course are welcome, yet it is not assured that all (or any) suggestions will be implemented.
 Feel free to open an issue or a pull request to suggest any change.**

 **This repository is subject to the [GNU Affero General Public License v3](LICENSE).
 Feel free to explore its permissions and limitations at any time.**

+[^1]: Linux support is not explicitely provided by GitHub, but it can be installed through [this repository](https://github.com/shiftkey/desktop/releases).